The Apache Software Foundation

 In ASF projects we don’t like to vote.
 We reserve that for the few things that need official approval for legal or process reasons (e.g. approving a release or adding a new committer).
 Most of the time we work with the consensus-building techniques documented below.

 The word “consensus” is a bit ambiguous in English, and so can lead to some misunderstandings of intent when we use it in the context of project decisions.
 Consensus does not mean that everyone agrees on all details.
 Rather, it means that the project, as a whole, has arrived a decision, or at least a compromise, that everyone can live with.

 Lazy consensus is the first, and possibly the most important, consensus-building tool we have.
 Essentially lazy consensus means that you don’t need to get explicit approval to proceed, but you need to be prepared to listen if someone objects.

 Occasionally a “feel” for consensus is not enough.
-Sometimes we need to have a measurable vote, as when we voted in new committers or approve a release.
+Sometimes we need to have a measurable consensus, for example, when voting to add committers or to approve a release.